zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 $ mpirun -n 1 <perturbo_bin>/perturbo.x -npools 1 -i pert.in > pert.out
 ```

-Remember to set the number of pools (-npools) equal to the number of MPI process (-n or -np).
+{% include note.html content="The number of pools (-npools) has to be equal to the number of MPI processes (-np or -n), otherwise the code will stop." %}

 It takes just a few seconds to obtain the interpolated band structure.
 We obtain an output file called prefix.bands (in this case, si.bands) with the following format:

 ```
  0.0000000      0.50000    0.50000    0.50000     -3.4658249872